Robust PAC$^m$: Training Ensemble Models Under Misspecification and Outliers: Introduction

-Recent work has addressed the problem of model misspecification for Bayesian learning.
-In particular, references \cite{masegosa2019learning,morningstar2020pac} have argued that the minimization of the standard free energy criterion yields predictive distributions that do not take advantage of ensembling, and thus have poor generalization capabilities for misspecified models.
-To illustrate this issue, consider the example in Figure \ref{fig:toy_example_comparison}.
-In it, the in-distribution (ID) data generating measure (dashed line) is multimodal, while the probabilistic model is Gaussian, and hence misspecified.
-The predictive distribution resulting from the optimization of the standard free energy criterion (see curve labelled as $\mathcal{J}$) is unimodal, and it poorly approximates the underlying ID measure.
+Recent work has addressed the problem of model misspecification for Bayesian learning, using tighter approximations of the ensemble risk \cite{masegosa2019learning,morningstar2020pac}, using pseudo-likelihoods \cite{cherief2020mmd} or modeling aleatoric uncertainty \cite{kendall2017uncertainties}.
+In particular, references \cite{masegosa2019learning,morningstar2020pac} have argued that the minimization of the standard free energy criterion -- which defines Bayesian learning \cite{knoblauch2019generalized,simeone2022machine} -- yields predictive distributions that do not take advantage of ensembling, and thus have poor generalization capabilities for misspecified models.

 To mitigate this problem, references \cite{masegosa2019learning,morningstar2020pac} introduced alternative free energy criteria that account for misspecification.
 The author of \cite{masegosa2019learning} leveraged a second-order Jensen's inequality to obtain a tighter bound on the cross entropy loss; while the work \cite{morningstar2020pac} proposed an $m$-free energy criterion that accounts for the performance of an ensemble predictor with $m$ constituent models.
-Both optimization criteria were shown to be effective in overcoming the shortcomings of standard Bayesian learning under misspecification, by yielding posteriors that make better use of ensembling.
-The predictive distribution resulting from the minimization of the $m$-free energy criterion for the example in Figure \ref{fig:toy_example_comparison} (see curve labelled as $\mathcal{J}^{10}$) is multimodal, and better reflects the ID measure.
+Both optimization criteria were shown to be effective in overcoming the shortcomings of Bayesian learning under misspecification, by yielding posteriors that make better use of ensembling.